If you need a printer for your home use and want a hassle-free printing experience then laser printers are the way to go.

 Unfortunately, this printer does have one small drawback, it has very limited paper handling capacity.
 It only offers a single cassette with a 150 sheets paper tray.

-Despite that small flaw, we highly recommend this option as one of the best laser printers for home use in 2019.
+Despite that small flaw, we highly recommend this option as one of the best color laser printers for home use.

 3. Canon Color imageCLASS MF644Cdw – AIO Color Laser Printer

 - QUALITY AND RELIABILITY: Canon's signature...

 - WORKFLOW EFFICIENCY: Supports mobile...